Tow Truck Insurance Cost: Market Ranges + Calculator

 Tow truck insurance is the most regulatory-complex vertical in commercial-auto coverage.
 Three coverages most operators don't fully understand: On-Hook (covers customer's vehicle ON your hook while you're towing), Garage Keepers Legal Liability (covers customers' vehicles parked on your storage yard), and the MCS-90 endorsement (federally required for interstate towing of cargo over 10,001 lbs GVWR).
 Standard Commercial Auto does NOT cover the vehicle you're hauling or vehicles stored on your lot — those are separate coverages.
 Operators who don't carry them face uncovered exposure on every job.

-Every number on this page is sourced from a named external publication (Progressive Commercial, FMCSA, TRAA, NCCI).
+Every number on this page is sourced from a named external publication (III commercial-truck-insurance benchmark, FMCSA, TRAA, NCCI).
 Use the calculator below to estimate your range, then get a real quote in 5 minutes from 10+ carriers.

 Interactive Industry-typical estimate, not a quote